Skip to main content

 FIND ALLIED FACULTY AND UNIVERSITY LEADERSHIP

 • Ask supportive faculty and administrators about how university context, history, or other factors could affect your goals.
+Librarians and professors in Women’s, Gender, and Sexuality studies or similar departments are generally knowledgeable on these topics.
 Have past student organizations lobbied for the same thing?
 Are university leaders’ decisions constrained by state laws?
 Which university offices might want to support your ideas and why?

 • Have tough conversations with university staff and leadership constructively.
 Learn how to engage in constructive conversations with someone whose beliefs differ from your own.